-Dubai Culture Showcases UAE Design Oasis, Featuring 15 UAE-Based Designers At Maison&Objet In Paris
+Dubai Culture Showcases UAE Design Oasis, Featuring 15 UAE-Based Designers at Maison&Objet in Paris

-(MENAFN- Mid-East Info) The Dubai Culture & Arts Authority (Dubai Culture) has announced its participation in the Maison&Objet International Fair in Paris with the UAE Design Oasis from 16 to 20 January 2025.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 6 January 2025: The Dubai Culture & Arts Authority (Dubai Culture) has announced its participation in the Maison&Objet International Fair in Paris with the UAE Design Oasis from 16 to 20 January 2025.
 The UAE Design Oasis an initiative under the Dubai Cultural Grant Programme and the Dubai Quality of Life Strategy, bringing together 15 UAE-based designers to showcase their work at this prestigious home décor and lifestyle fair.
-This initiative aligns with Dubai Culture's commitment to nurturing the cultural and creative sectors in Dubai, and offering designers dynamic platforms to express their talent on the global stage, ultimately solidifying Dubai's position as a global hub for the creative economy.
+This initiative aligns with Dubai Culture’s commitment to nurturing the cultural and creative sectors in Dubai, and offering designers dynamic platforms to express their talent on the global stage, ultimately solidifying Dubai’s position as a global hub for the creative economy.

 The participating designs at the fair will include a diverse collection of furniture, products and homeware that blend traditional craftsmanship with contemporary aesthetics.
 These range from glass sculptures and furniture inspired by palm fronds to tables crafted from compressed soil and other innovative and sustainable pieces.